Sean Ryan (American football coach)

-Sean Ryan (born May 1, 1972) is an American football coach currently serving as an assistant coach for the Miami Dolphins.
+Sean Ryan (born May 1, 1972) is an American football coach currently serving as the Quarterbacks coach for the Syracuse Orange.
 He has previously served as an assistant coach for the Detroit Lions, Houston Texans, New York Giants, and the Carolina Panthers all of the National Football League (NFL), and is often cited for his development of star players including Victor Cruz, Odell Beckham Jr., Matthew Stafford, Eli Manning, and Deshaun Watson.

 Early life and education

 A native of Hudson Falls, New York, Ryan was a standout football, basketball, and baseball player at Hudson Falls High School.

 Ryan played safety and outside linebacker at Hamilton College, where he graduated in 1994 with a degree in American studies.
 He also earned a master's degree in higher education administration from University at Albany.

 College coaching career

 Ryan began his coaching career in 1997 as a Quarterbacks coach at Siena College in Loudonville, NY.
 He then moved on to become a Graduate Assistant at the University of Albany from 1998 to 1999.

 Ryan was the running backs coach at Colgate University in 2000.

 Ryan spent two years as a graduate assistant at Boston College, where he worked primarily with the wide receivers.
 The Eagles won bowl games in each of those seasons, beating Georgia in the 2001 Music City Bowl and Toledo in the 2002 Motor City Bowl.

 Ryan was as an assistant coach at Columbia University for three seasons.
 In 2003 and 2004, Ryan was the running backs coach and special teams coordinator.
 The following season, Ryan coached was promoted to quarterbacks coach.

 In 2006, Ryan was the recruiting coordinator, running backs coach and head coach of the junior varsity squad at Harvard University.